Shape

 DEPRECATED: Use run-all plan instead.

 Display the plans of a stack by running terragrunt plan in each subfolder.
-Make sure to read Execute Terraform commands on multiple modules at once for context.
+Make sure to read Execute OpenTofu/Terraform commands on multiple modules at once for context.

 Example: